xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA.REPLACE**?(find\_text, replace\_text, look\_at, look\_by,
 active\_cell, match\_case)

-Find\_text    is the text you want to find.
+Find\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to find.
 You can use the wildcard characters, question mark (?) and asterisk (\*), in find\_text.
 A question mark matches any single character; an asterisk matches any sequence of characters.
 If you want to find an actual question mark or asterisk, type a tilde (\~) before the character.

-Replace\_text    is the text you want to replace find\_text with.
+Replace\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to replace find\_text with.

-Look\_at    is a number specifying whether you want find\_text to match the entire contents of a cell or any string of matching characters.
+Look\_at&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether you want find\_text to match the entire contents of a cell or any string of matching characters.

 |              |                                   |
 | ------------ | --------------------------------- |